unital/tempe/docs/source/index.rst

   OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The bitmap fonts included with the Tempe source are derived from Roboto and are licensed with the Apache License 2.0: see `github.com/unital/tempe/blob/main/src/tempe/fonts/README.rst <https://github.com/unital/tempe/blob/main/src/tempe/fonts/README.rst>`_ for details.
+The bitmap fonts included with the Tempe source are derived from Ubuntu fonts and are licensed with the Ubuntu Font License: see `github.com/unital/tempe/blob/main/src/tempe/fonts/README.rst <https://github.com/unital/tempe/blob/main/src/tempe/fonts/README.rst>`_ for details.